aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/README.md

 - **AWS IoT Rule**
   - IoT Rules are part of AWS IoT Core service.
   - There are two IoT Rules:
-    - 1/ if there is any error it invokes a Lambda function (iot-qnabot-onecall-error-handler) with error details,
+    - 1\) if there is any error it invokes a Lambda function (iot-qnabot-onecall-error-handler) with error details,
-    - 2/ telemetry data is sent to Amazon Data Firehose
+    - 2\) telemetry data is sent to Amazon Data Firehose

-### 2/ Error & Anomaly workflow
+### 2\) Error & Anomaly Workflow

 IoT telemetry data is processed by streaming data processing pipelines.
 If errors are emitted by the IoT devices Bedrock agent is invoked to take actions as described in the Troubleshooting guide in the Knowledge Base.
 Telemetry data is processed to detect any anomalies using ML models in Sagemaker.
 Bedrock agent is invoked when anomalies are found.
 Bedrock agent finds possible resolution for the anomalies from knowledge bases and notifies the contact center with relevant information.